daniil-ushkov/tmplexec/README.md

 # tmplexec
-Helps execute golang templates from terminal.
+`tmplexec` is a CLI tool for golang templates executing.

+The main feature is tool executes template with each element of list from your config file (`yaml` or `json`).